iainrj/Pass/README.md

 Pass
 ====

-A short python script to return a strong 4 word password
+A short python script to return a strong 4 word password.

-On command line output will be:
-$ python Pass.py
-beadcostsledoval
-$
+The script uses a text file of common nouns and concatenates four random words into a password.